prysmaticlabs/documentation/website/docs/wallet/remote.md

 | Flag          | Usage         |
 | ------------- |:-------------|
-| `--wallet-dir` | Path to a wallet directory (default: "$HOME/Eth2Validators/prysm-wallet-v2")
+| `--wallet-dir` | Path to a wallet directory (default: "$HOME/Eth2Validators/prysm-wallet-v2").
-| `--grpc-remote-address`     | Host:port of a gRPC server for the remote signer server
+| `--grpc-remote-address`     | Host:port of a gRPC server for the remote signer server.
-| `--remote-signer-crt-path`     | /path/to/client.crt for establishing a secure, TLS gRPC connection to a remote signer server
+| `--remote-signer-crt-path`     | /path/to/client.crt for establishing a secure, TLS gRPC connection to a remote signer server.
-| `--remote-signer-key-path`     | /path/to/client.key for establishing a secure, TLS gRPC connection to a remote signer server
+| `--remote-signer-key-path`     | /path/to/client.key for establishing a secure, TLS gRPC connection to a remote signer server.
-| `--remote-signer-ca-crt-path`     | /path/to/ca.crt for establishing a secure, TLS gRPC connection to a remote signer server
+| `--remote-signer-ca-crt-path`     | /path/to/ca.crt for establishing a secure, TLS gRPC connection to a remote signer server.

 ### List validator accounts